sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) because there have been [important security and reliability improvements](/documentation/security-and-reliability).
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading to Sparkle 2.8

+Sparkle 2.8 introduces a refreshed UI for the update & release notes window.

+Interactive GUI package updates (using `*.sparkle_interactive.pkg`), which have been deprecated, are no longer supported.
+Please switch to regular [package updates](/documentation/package-updates) if you were using them.

 ## Upgrading to Sparkle 2.7

 Sparkle 2.7 introduces a new format for delta updates, which preserves the creation date of the app bundle and creates slightly more efficient patches.
 If you don't use `generate_appcast`, please check the [compatibility notes for creating delta updates](/documentation/delta-updates/#compatibility).